sdtemple/isweep/README.md

   - Phased vcf data 0|1
   - No apparent population structure
   - No apparent close relatedness
   - Tab-separated genetic map (bp ---> cM)
+    - Without headers!
+    - Columns are chromosome, rsID, cM, bp
   - Recombining diploid autosomes
     - For haploids, see issue 5 "Not designed for ploidy != 2"
 - Access to cluster computing
   - Not extended to cloud computing

 Chromosome numbers in genetic maps should match chromosome numbers in VCFs.

-Recombination maps without headers!
-Tab-separated columns go chromosome, ID, cM, bp

 ## Repository overview
 ---